CagriCatik/Battery-Systems-Technology/webpage/docs/theory/10_modeling_testing/03_matlab/07_generating_code.md

    - **MISRA-C Compliance**: Utilize Embedded Coder’s MISRA-C compliance checks to ensure that the generated code adheres to the stringent guidelines required for safety-critical systems.
    - **Processor-in-the-Loop (PIL) Testing**: Conduct PIL testing to validate the integration and performance of the generated code on target hardware, ensuring that the software behaves as intended in real-world conditions.

-### **Conclusion**

-By integrating Simulink's robust code generation tools and adhering to structured workflows, developers can create efficient, reliable, and compliant embedded software for Battery Management Systems.
-This approach not only accelerates the development process but also ensures that the resulting code meets the highest standards of safety and performance required for deployment in critical applications.
-Leveraging tools like Embedded Coder, Simulink Coverage, and Simulink Design Verifier empowers engineers to deliver high-quality BMS solutions that are both market-ready and certification compliant.